Visitors love San Miguel de Allende, often at first sight

 5) Food & dining

-Because San Miguel de Allende is so popular with tourists, there has been a proliferation of foodie destinations, from street foods to gourmet restaurants.
+Another reason why visitors love San Miguel de Allende is its abundance of eclectic foodie destinations, from street foods to gourmet restaurants.
 The Restaurant, overseen by celebrity chef Donnie Masterton, is a popular choice with visitors.
 Housed in a colonial courtyard, this chef dishes up “global comfort food,” with both contemporary and traditional Mexican dishes on the menu.